TurtleKitty/Vaquero/README.md

 The only global interfaces to the operating system are stdout, stdin, and stderr (and procedures which use them: read, write, print, say, and log).
 All parts of a program, including modules, have access to these.
-All other operating system services are contained in the [[sys|sys]] object, which is available only to the top level program.
+All other operating system services are contained in the [sys](https://github.com/TurtleKitty/Vaquero/wiki/sys) object, which is available only to the top level program.
 Libraries that wish to read command-line arguments, fork processes, or open files must be passed this capability from the top level.

 ### Generic procedures with predicate dispatch

-[[gen|generic]] and [[spec|generic]] allow the programmer to create generic procedures that dispatch based on arbitrary predicate expressions.
+[gen](https://github.com/TurtleKitty/Vaquero/wiki/generic) and [spec](https://github.com/TurtleKitty/Vaquero/wiki/generic) allow the programmer to create generic procedures that dispatch based on arbitrary predicate expressions.
 It's one crazy answer to the [expression problem](https://en.wikipedia.org/wiki/Expression_problem).

 ### Operators: compile-time procedures

-Vaquero [[operators|operator]] use ordinary Vaquero code to transform source code at compile time.
+Vaquero [operators](https://github.com/TurtleKitty/Vaquero/wiki/operator) use ordinary Vaquero code to transform source code at compile time.
 This allows user-level creation of custom syntax.
 An example of this power: the only primitive form of looping is tail recursion; all others (loop, for, while) are defined in terms of recursion via operators.
 They can be found in interpreter/prelude.vaq.

 ### Reader literals for text construction and variable interpolation

-Vaquero has a few convenient [[reader literals|reader]] inspired by Lisp and Perl.
+Vaquero has a few convenient [reader literals](https://github.com/TurtleKitty/Vaquero/wiki/reader) inspired by Lisp and Perl.